Grande école: Military officer academies

 While École polytechnique is also under supervision of the French Ministry of Defence, it is no longer officially a military academy.
-Only a small number of its students progress to military careers, while between a fifth and a quarter choose to remain in France to work for the State's technical administrations; the majority of its graduates choose to work abroad either in US or UK.
+Only a small number of its students progress to military careers, while between a fifth and a quarter choose to remain in France to work for the state's technical administrations.

 There are also other specialized military "grandes écoles":